snpsuen/Cross-border-sockets-between-Kubernetes-pods/README.md

-A POC testbed is set up to demo the technique used by a K8s pod to open and process a TCP/IP socket within another pod on the same node, which is to be done via the Linux namespace API.
+A POC testbed is set up to demo how a K8s pod opens and processes a TCP/IP socket within another pod on the same node using the Linux namespace API.

 ![Kubernetes inter-pod socketing](Namespace_socket_poc.png)

-In this example, the backend pod runs
+In this example, the backend pod runs as a popen(3) server that receives shell commands from a client pod, execute them locally and return the results to the client.
+Communication is done through a socket open by the server process in the frontend pod, instead of the backend.